samurainote/samurainote.github.io/_pages/Blog_page.md

 comments: true
 ---

-Developers need to know what works and how to use it.
-We need less math and more tutorials with working code.
+In Machine Learning, we need less math and more tutorials with working code.

 <ul>